MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/control-flow.md

 uid: microsoft.quantum.libraries.overview-standard.control-flow
 ---

-# Higher-order control flow #
+# Higher-order control flow

 One of the primary roles of the standard library is to make it easier to express high-level algorithmic ideas as [quantum programs](https://en.wikipedia.org/wiki/Quantum_programming).
 Thus, the Q# canon provides a variety of different flow control constructs, each implemented using partial application of functions and operations.
-Jumping immediately into an example, consider the case in which one wants to construct a "CNOT ladder" on a register:
+Jumping immediately into an example, consider the case in which you want to construct a "CNOT ladder" on a register:

 ```qsharp
 let nQubits = Length(register);